Rushil1234/dish-vz-agentic-bootcamp/NOC_Supervisor_Instructions_v2.md

 ---

  The **Incident Diagnosis Agent** is now ready.
-It can be invoked directly or through the NOC Supervisor Agent to analyze logs and recommend remediation steps.
+It can be invoked directly or through the Supervisor Agent to analyze logs and recommend remediation steps.

 ### The Communication Agent